 The Grid Method is permitted where:

-A simple block consisting of up to two luminaires (of the same or different types) from the GLS can be identified.
+A simple repeating block consisting of up to two luminaires (of the same or different types) from the GLS serving Open Office space can be identified.

 AND

-This block is generally repeated throughout a total open area of at least 50% of the Functional Space area, or 250m², whichever is the smaller.
+This block is generally repeated throughout Open Office Space of at least 50% of the Functional Space area, or at least 250m², whichever is smaller.

 AND

-Throughout the whole Open Office Space less than 5% of the luminaires (by Wattage) are different to the luminaires included within the repeating block.
+Throughout the Open Office Space areas there are only minor variations in the types of luminaires present, compared to the luminaires included within the simple repeating block.

 AND